 In the late 1990s, I spent a considerable amount of time at Thunder Ranch in Texas, which gave me a chance to get to know Clint Smith and his staff pretty well.
 One of the rifles he regularly had at his side was the Garand.
 He liked it because it used common ammunition and offered excellent range and all the accuracy you might need.
 There’s also very little to break; its solid construction has been proven in battle under the most adverse conditions.

-At the time, Thunder Ranch offered an Old Rifle Course (ORC), where you spent four days using a rifle that was manufactured prior to the Korean War.
+At the time, Thunder Ranch offered an Old Rifle Course (ORC), where you spent four days using a rifle manufactured prior to the Korean War.
 This meant the most modern rifle you could really use was an M1 Garand or M1 Carbine.
 Back then, I was working at a gun shop when a rebuilt Springfield Armory Garand came into the store with almost all USGI parts.
 So I checked its functioning and took it to the ORC, which turned out to be one of the most memorable classes I’ve ever attended.

 All of this truly opened up my eyes to the M1 Garand’s versatility.
 Hitting an 18-by-24-inch target at 800 yards with an iron-sighted rifle is quite a kick.
 In the end, I came away reminded that the Garand is still a solid fighting rifle.